This article provides a comprehensive list of the different tasks necessary to properly maintain and care for your home’s roof.

 If you notice any of the aforementioned issues or signs of roof damage, contact a professional roofer right away to inspect and repair your roof.

-A regular roof maintenance routine and an annual roof maintenance inspection will help to ensure that your New Jersey home’s roof is in top condition for many years to come.
+A regular roof maintenance routine and an annual roof maintenance inspection will help to ensure that your home’s roof is in top condition for many years to come.

 If you have any questions about this checklist or need assistance with the care and maintenance of your roof, don’t hesitate to contact professional roofers—they’re there to help!

-Good luck with keeping your New Jersey home’s roof in good condition!
+Good luck with keeping your home’s roof in good condition!